piotrkonopka/node-express-es6-demo/README.md

 - `routes/` - Routes
 - `views/` - Pug templates
 - `app.js` - The entry point to the application and server error handling

+## Additional remarks

+To get reCAPTCHA to work, you need to sign up for an API key pair for your site.
+The key pair consists of a site key and secret key.
+Then create a file `config/recaptcha.js` with the following content:
+`
+module.exports = {
+    SITE_KEY: 'YOUR_SITE_KEY',
+    SECRET_KEY: 'YOUR_SECRET_KEY'
+};
+`